hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_QC_cross_correlation.md

 ```
 $ cat qual/*qual > qual/phantompeaks_summary.xls
 ```
 Let's use Filezilla or `scp` move the summary file over to our local machine for viewing.
-Open up the file in Excel and take a look at our NSC and RSC values. **How do the values compare to the thresholds mentioned above?**
+Open up the file in Excel and take a look at our NSC and RSC values.

+### `phantompeakqualtools`: quality metrics output

+The qual files are tab-delimited with the columns containing the following information:

+- COL1: Filename: tagAlign/BAM filename
+- COL2: numReads: effective sequencing depth i.e. total number of mapped reads in input file
+- COL3: estFragLen: comma separated strand cross-correlation peak(s) in decreasing order of correlation. (**NOTE:** The top 3 local maxima locations that are within 90% of the maximum cross-correlation value are output.
+In almost all cases, the top (first) value in the list represents the predominant fragment length.)
+- COL4: corr_estFragLen: comma separated strand cross-correlation value(s) in decreasing order (col2 follows the same order)
+- COL5: phantomPeak: Read length/phantom peak strand shift
+- COL6: corr_phantomPeak: Correlation value at phantom peak
+- COL7: argmin_corr: strand shift at which cross-correlation is lowest
+- COL8: min_corr: minimum value of cross-correlation
+- COL9: Normalized strand cross-correlation coefficient (NSC) = COL4 / COL8
+- COL10: Relative strand cross-correlation coefficient (RSC) = (COL4 - COL8) / (COL6 - COL8)
+- COL11: QualityTag: Quality tag based on thresholded RSC (codes: -2:veryLow,-1:Low,0:Medium,1:High,2:veryHigh)

+> **NOTE:** The most important metrics we are interested in are the values in columns 9 through 12, however these numbers are computed from values in the other columns.

+**How do the values compare to the thresholds mentioned above?** All samples have quite high NSC values indicating more enrichment, a good signal to noise and a fair number of peaks.
+Nanog-rep2 has a comparably higher NSC value which might explain the increased number of peaks for that sample compared to the others.
+The RSC and quality tags further indicate good chip signal and a quality IP, yielding a very high quality tag.
+Based on these metrics, the samples look good for further analysis.

 ### Cross-correlation plots